 Note: the following is an excerpt from the introduction to my bestselling guidebook, Overcoming Retroactive Jealousy: A Guide to Getting Over Your Partner’s Past and Finding Peace.
-Since 2013, it has been the number one selling resource on the internet concerning retroactive jealousy.
+Since 2013, it has been the number one selling book on retroactive jealousy.
 Click here to learn more.

 Introduction: Identifying the Dragon